SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

   - [EXPOSE](https://docs.docker.com/engine/reference/builder/#/expose)

 It's time to build the images and to run the containers.
-You can use the provided scripts run the command manually.
+You can use the provided scripts or run the command manually.
 At this stage, you should have your application running as the `Serf` agents.
 To ensure that, you can access http://192.168.42.42 to see if you backends are responding and you can check the Docker logs to see what is happening.
 Simply run: